Sv443/BetterYTM/contributing.md

 > See the [UserUtils SelectorObserver documentation](https://github.com/Sv443-Network/UserUtils#selectorobserver) for more info.
 >
 > Arguments:
 > - `observerName` - The name of the SelectorObserver instance to add the listener to.
-You can find all available instances in the file [`src/observers.ts`](src/observers.ts).
+You can find all available instances and which parent element they observe in the file [`src/observers.ts`](src/observers.ts).
 > - `selector` - The CSS selector to observe for changes.
 > - `options` - The options for the listener.
 See the [UserUtils SelectorObserver documentation](https://github.com/Sv443-Network/UserUtils#selectorobserver)
 >